arijmoore/hw2/Readme.md

 This data listed the number of wildfires reported in each state of Brazil from the late 90s to 2017, but I indexed 2001 to 2007, and only focused on Acre and Bahia.
 Fires in Brazil are a particularly important issue as the Amazon is home to the largest rainforest in the world.

 [Here's](https://www.kaggle.com/gustavomodelli/forest-fires-in-brazil) the fire data, which I also found on Kaggle.

+[This](https://github.com/mikeizbicki/cmc-csci040/tree/2021fall/hw_02) is the link for the GitHub instructions.